This article is from the Rat Health Care booklet. Order one today! Check out the info at Rat Books

 In most cases, groin abscesses heal quickly once they open and drain.

-An abscess on the face, in a tooth socket,
+An abscess on the face, in a tooth

-or near lymph glands, can be more serious, often indicating a cancer.
-Oral antibiotics should be given for a
+socket, or near lymph glands, can be more serious, often indicating a

 An abscess that won’t heal after a